How To Structure Your Literature Review

 - Demonstrate your knowledge of the research topic

-- Identify the gaps in the literature and show how your research links to one of these
+- Identify the gaps in the literature and show how your research links to these

 - Provide the foundation for your conceptual framework (if you have one)